djinoz/jp2n/README.md

 ## TODO
 1. Anything from the bugs above
-2. No images to blossom yet
+2. ~~No images to blossom yet~~ ✅ Implemented in latest version
-3. If the note is longer than 256 characters, then prompt the option to be NIP-23 long-form content (blog post) so kind 1 stream is not polluted
+3. ~~If the note is longer than 256 characters, then prompt the option to be NIP-23 long-form content (blog post) so kind 1 stream is not polluted~~ ✅ Implemented in latest version

 ## Installation